These resilient plants will bring beauty any gardener can sustain!

 7. Golden Steer Coreopsis.
 These golden yellow flowers almost mimic a marigold.
 They are a compact grower, love the sun and attract butterflies.

 8. Catmint.
 These plants have significant drought tolerance and will rebloom throughout the year.
 There are compact low-growing varieties and some that grow higher.
 Overall, catmint performs well all summer long.

 RYAN Pro Tip.
 Heather says salvia, coreopsis, and catmint are great for full sun and bloom throughout the summer with little maintenance.
 They look best when placed at the front of a planting bed with larger shrubs or ornamental grasses behind them.

 9. Hosta.
 “These are great shade plants as long as you can avoid the pests,” Jonah says.
 They are fairly drought tolerant and able to store water.

 10. Echinacea or Coneflower.
 Specifically, Jonah recommends the PowWow White and PowWow Wild Berry varieties and says they are almost like a blooming bouquet.“They have a lot of blooms all at once,” Jonah says.

 RYAN Pro Tip.
-In general, echinacea has a variety of colors, and Heather says they work best in natural or native garden style landscapes.
+In general, echinacea has a variety of colors, and Heather says they work best in natural or native garden-style landscapes.
 Plant them in mass next to black-eyed Susan and ornamental grasses.
-Coneflower require little watering maintenance once established.
+Coneflower requires little watering maintenance once established.

 With all these hearty varieties to choose from, you’ll be able to help your yard bloom this summer!

-Need helping planting your next outdoor bouquet, ornamental shrub or tree?
+Need helping to plant your next outdoor bouquet, ornamental shrub or tree?
 Give RYAN a call today to schedule your next outdoor planting project.